 Like anything, the Brantley decision comes with an opportunity cost.
 For $12 million, the team knows they have a solid MLB player, with a decent chance of producing 1-2 WAR for the team.
 As a veteran and a hard worker, Brantley probably provides additional value that isn’t measurable.
 But, the question is, what did they give up?
 What would declining the option, and saving $11 million (after a $1 million buyout) have provided the Indians?
 What could they have done with the roster spot?

-The possibilities are almost too numerous to even explore: someone like Yandy Diaz or Greg Allen could have gotten a full-time MLB opportunity, and provided 1.5-2.0 WAR for minimal salary.
+There is an abundance of possibilities: someone like Yandy Diaz or Greg Allen could have gotten a full-time MLB opportunity, and provided 1.5-2.0 WAR for minimal salary.
 In that cirumstance, the $11 million could’ve helped retain Santana, Smith, Bruce or Shaw.
 Alternatively, Cleveland could have used roster spot and the money toward acquiring a better outfielder in a trade, like Marcell Ozuna.
 Maybe the extra $11 million could have been included in an effort to give Francisco Lindor a contract extension.

 We don’t know how else that money could have been used, and maybe the Indians don’t either.
 But, as things stand now, picking up Brantley’s option shrank Cleveland’s margin of error for efficiency, especially when pairing that deal with Kipnis’.
 By no means was exercising Brantley’s option a bad move, but it wasn’t necessarily the best move, either.
 And for that reason, it’s fair for fans to be wary.